-In addition to the above courses, members of all the classes have a period once a week with the Professor of English which is devoted to theme work entirely.
+In addition to the above courses, members of the Freshman, Sophomore and Junior classes have a period once a week with the Professor of English which is devoted to theme work entirely.
 Juniors and Seniors are required to deliver before the school one essay or oration during each term.